echogarden-project/echogarden/docs/CLI.md

 **Note**: currently, only English is supported as target language.
 This is a limitation of the `whisper` Engine, which is the only one used for speech translation, at this time.

-**Note**: this operation is not the same as 'speech-to-speech' translation, which has become popular recently.
-It produces a translated transcript, not translated speech audio.
-In the future, if there are good quality and  open-source speech-to-speech models, a separate `translate-speech-to-speech` operation may be added.

 ## Using output templates to split the output to multiple files

 Echogarden can split the output to multiple parts based on the segment boundaries detected.
 For example: